-If a student in the first year of SCALE (Periods 1, 2, 3, and 4) is administratively withdrawn from all courses in a given period, that student will be considered as having withdrawn from the law school and may return only if admitted following submission of a new application for admission.
-If a student who has completed the first year of SCALE is administratively withdrawn from all courses in a given period, that student will be considered on an involuntary leave of absence and must return for the next period, or they will be withdrawn from the law school.
+If a student in the first year of SCALE (i.e., Quarters 1, 2, 3, and 4) is administratively withdrawn from all courses in a given term, that student will be considered as having withdrawn from Southwestern and may return only if admitted following submission of a new application for admission.
+If a student who has completed the first year of SCALE is administratively withdrawn from all courses in a given term, that student will be considered on an involuntary leave of absence and must return for the next term, or they will be withdrawn from Southwestern.